Things to Do In Fort Myers

-Most of the common fast food restaurants, mid-range options and family establishments are located along Cleveland Avenue, the city's main commercial street.
-Fort Myers has a number of international food choices including German, Italian, Southern and French cuisine.
-Many restaurants serve seafood, a reflection of the city's maritime location.
+Most of the common fast food restaurants, as well as some trendy local eateries, are located along Cleveland Avenue, the city's main commercial street.
+Fort Myers has a number of international food choices including German, Italian, Southern and French cuisine; many of which are off the beaten path.
+But seafood is the area’s main claim to fame, a reflection of the city's maritime location.

 Hot Tips: The city has a number of excellent restaurants hidden away in unassuming locations.